YiliangLin/yilianglin-research-group/content/news/2022 Nature Chemistry/index.md

 ---
-title: Our Research Paper on Soil-Inspired Chemical System Is Published On Nature Chemistry!
+title: Our research paper on soil-inspired chemical system is published in Nature Chemistry!
 date: 2022-10-24
 ---

-Our Research Paper on Soil-Inspired Chemical System Is Published On Nature Chemistry!
+Our research paper on soil-inspired chemical system is published in Nature Chemistry!
 Check the link https://www.nature.com/articles/s41557-022-01064-2

 <!--more-->